 1. EXCELLENT 2.
 GOOD 3.
-NEEDS WORK 4.
-POOR A. THESIS Thesis is easily Thesis is Thesis is unclear or Thesis is difficult to 71.
-THEOLO identifiable, promising, but may unoriginal.
-Uses identify, non-existent, plausible, novel, be slightly unclear, vague language. or merely restates the - or lacking insight Provides little question.
-Shows little sophisticated, insightful, and clear. insigntiul, and clear. or originality. around which to effort or structure the essay. comprehension of the D. CERLICEVIDE G a g essay prompt.
-B. STRUCTURE Structure is evident, Structure is Structure is Structure is unclear, understandable, and generally clear and generally unclear, often because thesis is appropriate for appropriate, though often wanders, or weak or non-existent. thesis.
-Excellent may wander jumps around.
-Essay has little or no transitions from occasionally.
-Essay Transitions are few structure or point to point. may have a few and/or weak, and organization.
-Paragraphs support unclear transitions, many paragraphs Transitions are solid topic or a few paragraphs lack topic confusing and sentences. without strong sentences. unclear.
-Topic topic sentences. sentences are few or non-existent.
-C. USE OF Primary source and Author uses Author uses Very few or weak EVIDENCE historical context examples to examples to examples.
+NEEDS 4.
+POOR 1.
+EXCELLENT 2.
+GOOD 3.
+NEEDS WORK 7.
+I OOK A. THESIS Thesis is easily Thesis is Thesis is unclear Thesis is difficult to A. THESIS identifiable, promising, but or unoriginal.
+Uses identify, non- plausible, novel, may be slightly vague language. existent, or merely sophisticated, unclear, or lacking Provides little restates the question. insightful, and insight or around which to Shows little effort or clear. originality. structure the essay. comprehension of cicai. originality. structure the essay. the essay prompt.
+B. STRUCTURE Structure is evident, Structure is Structure is Structure is unclear, B. STRUCTURE understandable, and generally clear and generally unclear, often because thesis often wanders, or is weak or non- appropriate for thesis.
+Excellent appropriate, · though may jumps around. existent.
+Essay has transitions from wander Transitions are little or no structure point to point. occasionally. few and/or weak, or organization.
+Paragraphs support Essay may have a and many Transitions are solid topic few unclear paragraphs lack confusing and sentences. transitions, or a topic sentences. unclear.
+Topic few paragraphs sentences are few or without strong non-existent.
+C HOP OF D : 1 topic sentences.
+A .1 XX C 1 C. USE OF Primary source and Author uses Author uses Very few or weak EVIDENCE historical context examples to examples to examples.
 Essay is information is support most support some weakened by a incorporated to points.
 Some points.
 References general failure to support every point. evidence does not to assigned support statements.
-Examples support support point or is readings unclear or Evidence supports no thesis and fit within out of place. incorrect.
-There particular point.
-Little paragraph.
-Specific, Quotations are may not be a clear or no factual explicit references generally integrated point.
-Moderate information is to assigned readings well into sentences amount of factual incorporated, and are incorporated. and paragraphs. information is primary sources Factual information Some factual incorporated. remain mostly not is incorporated. information is interpreted or are incorporated. merely summarized.
+Examples support support point or is readings unclear or Evidence supports thesis and fit within out of place. incorrect.
+There no particular point. paragraph.
+Specific, Quotations are may not be a clear Little or no factual explicit references generally point.
+Moderate information is to assigned integrated well amount of factual incorporated, and readings are into sentences and information is primary sources incorporated. paragraphs.
+Some incorporated. remain mostly not Factual information factual information interpreted or are is incorporated. is incorporated. merely summarized.
 D. LOGIC AND All ideas flow Argument is clear The argument may Ideas do not flow at ARGUMENTATION logically.
 The and usually flows often be unclear or all, usually because argument is logically and not make sense. there is no argument identifiable, makes sense.
-Some Author may not to support.
-Essay reasonable, and counter-arguments address counter- displays simplistic sound.
-Author are acknowledged, arguments or make view of topic, and no anticipates and though perhaps not sufficient consideration of successfully defuses addressed. connections with possible alternative counter-arguments.
-Occasional the thesis.
+Author may not to support.
+Essay reasonable, and Some counter- address counter- displays simplistic sound.
+Author arguments are arguments or make view of topic, and no anticipates and acknowledged, sufficient consideration of successfully though perhaps not connections with possible alternative defuses counter- addressed. the thesis.
 Essay views.
-Any attempts Makes original insightful may contain logical to relate evidence to connections that connections to contradictions. argument are very illuminate thesis. evidence appear. weak.
-Argument is too incoherent to determine. l . l . actorimie.
+Any attempts arguments.
+Makes Occasional may contain to relate evidence to original insightful logical argument are very connections that connections to contradictions. weak.
+Argument is illuminate thesis. evidence appear.

+too incoherent to determine.